mrsuman2002/A_modular_Plugin-CodeChat/Thrift/Thrift_Readme.rst

 To generate py files and node:js files using thrift, firstly, you need to `Download <http://www.apache.org/dyn/closer.cgi?path=/thrift/0.11.0/thrift-0.11.0.exe>`_  a copy of thrift.
 Secondly, you need to create a thrift file called tutorial.thrift.
 Then you can generate .py and js:node code using following commands:

 ``thrift --gen py tutorial.thrift``

 ``thrift --gen js:node tutorial.thrift``

+We are trying to keep same files together so we will be generating nodejs files(gen-nodejs) inside the JavaScript_Client folder which is under CodeChat_Extension and gen-py in Python_Server

 .. toctree::